Brantley County DUI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury.
-In a jury trial, a panel of your peers will decide your guilt or innocence.
+• Jury vs. bench trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
 You can also choose a bench trial, where the judge makes the decision.
-Your attorney can advise you on which option is best for your case.

 First Offense